113-117 Trongate, Glasgow City Centre G1 5HD | |

 READ MORECatch a phenomenal night of comedy with a dazzling array of acts including comedy singers who get the crowd involved and a well-known headliner at the Britannia Panopticon!

-READ MOREGet ready for an afternoon of pure cinematic magic!
-Buster Keaton's Sherlock Jnr, is coming to the Britannia Panopticon accompanied by live musical orchestra - Gladstone's Bag!
+READ MOREGet ready for an evening of pure cinematic magic! as Gladstone's Bag return to the Britannia Panopticon with two silent comedy classics accompanied by live musical orchestra!

 READ MOREThe CCA is a unique contemporary arts organisation at the heart of Glasgow's city centre and vibrant cultural community.